Mission Matters includes four main programs.

 Other mission work

-Consider joining a hands-on mission tour of the Presbyterian Disaster Assistance (PDA) Center, Ferncliff Camp and Conference Center, March 28–April 1, 2016.
+Consider joining a hands-on mission tour of the Presbyterian Disaster Assistance (PDA) Center, Ferncliff Camp and Conference Center in October 2016.
 You will tour the facility, which is related to the Presbyterian Church (U.S.A.) and the Presbytery of Arkansas; assemble Gifts of the Heart kits; receive PDA disaster response training; and visit the Heifer Project’s headquarters and Clinton Library.
 Accommodations for this Little Rock area trip will be at Ferncliff’s EcoCenter, the largest straw-bale–walled structure in the United States.
 This creatively green building was built with funds from Presbyterian Women’s Birthday Offering, as was the PDA building.
+For more information, contact Kathy Reeves, mission associate for PW.

 Presbyterian Women supports development projects in areas of critical need.
 During the 2009–2012 triennium, the Roma Development Project was initiated to help Roma women in Eastern Europe develop basket-weaving as a microenterprise.
 Women from two Roma communities in Carpath Ukraine handweave baskets and trivets, which Presbyterian Women make available in the United States.
 Shop for baskets and trivets (which range in price from $5 to $50) or email Carissa Herold to learn about consigning baskets.